-Internet cafe in Khotan “Gold farmers” are paid employees who play Internet games like World of Warcraft, Lineage and Magic Land for long stretches of time to earn points that are sold for real money to players of these games so they can buy virtual goods such as magic spells, amulets and swords that allow them to play the games at higher levels.
+In the 2000s, “Gold farmers” were paid employees who played Internet games like “World of Warcraft, Lineage” and “Magic Land” for long stretches of time to earn points that were sold for real money to players of these games so they could buy virtual goods such as magic spells, amulets and swords that allow them to play the games at higher levels.
 One 23-year-old gold farmer told the New York Times: “For 12 hours a day, seven days a week, me and my colleagues are killing monsters.
-I make about $250 a month, which is pretty god compared to the other jobs I’ve had, And I can play games all day.”[Source: David Barboza, New York Times December 9, 2005]
+I make about $250 a month, which is pretty good compared to the other jobs I’ve had, And I can play games all day.”[Source: David Barboza, New York Times December 9, 2005]

 One gold farming factory in Fuzhou visited by the New York Times consisted of a series of large dark rooms with about 70 players playing quietly and a few sleeping at their keyboards.
-The owner of the factory, which mostly employs males between the ages 18 to 25, said, “We recruit through newspaper ads.”
+The owner of the factory, which mostly employed males between the ages 18 to 25, said, “We recruit through newspaper ads.”
 The workers “all know how to play online games, but they’re not willing to do hard labor.”
 In another factory visited by journalists, players sat behind 40 computers, all playing the same game, with dormitory rooms and bunk bunks on the second floor.

 Customers can pay a company like 5173.com $450 to advance from Level 1 to Level 70, the highest in World of Warcraft or can hire a gold farmer directly, a practice called power leveling, to advance them to higher levels.
 Some game owners accuse gold farming businesses as being illegal.
 Virtual factories tend to operate quietly to avoid paying taxes.